lucocozz/cargs/docs/en/guide/installation.md

     just install
     ```

+## Performance Optimization

+cargs provides a release mode to optimize performance in production environments.

+### Development vs. Release Mode

+By default, cargs performs comprehensive validation of your option structures during initialization to catch configuration errors early.
+This is valuable during development but adds some overhead.

+For production deployments, you can enable release mode to skip these validations and improve performance:

+=== "With Meson"
+    ```bash
+    # Enable release mode when building
+    meson setup .build -Drelease_mode=true
+    meson compile -C .build
+    ```

+=== "Manual Compilation"
+    ```bash
+    # Add -DCARGS_RELEASE flag to your compilation
+    gcc your_program.c -o your_program -DCARGS_RELEASE -lcargs -lpcre2-8
+    ```

+=== "In a Meson project"
+    ```meson
+    # In your meson.build
+    if get_option('optimize_cargs')
+      add_project_arguments('-DCARGS_RELEASE', language: 'c')
+    endif
+    ```

+!!! tip "When to use Release Mode"
+    - **Development**: Keep validation enabled to catch option configuration errors early
+    - **Production**: Enable release mode for optimal performance in deployed applications
+    - **Testing**: Keep validation enabled to ensure your option structure remains valid

 ## Using as a static library

 If you prefer not to install the library at the system level, you can: